cleanlab/cleanlab/README.rst

 .. |coverage| image:: https://codecov.io/gh/cgnorthcutt/cleanlab/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/cgnorthcutt/cleanlab

-|

-``cleanlab`` is a machine learning python package for **learning with noisy labels** and **cleaning label errors in datasets**.
-It

-* cleans/finds label errors in massive (and small) datasets.
-* contains state-of-the-art algorithms for

-  - learning with noisy labels.
-  - estimating the latent noisy-channel, prior (distribution of class labels), and more.

-``cleanlab`` implements a family of theory and algorithms known as confident learning.
+``cleanlab`` cleans / finds label errors in massive (and small) datasets and contains state-of-the-art algorithms for learning with noisy labels, estimating the latent noisy-channel, prior (distribution of class labels), and much more. ``cleanlab`` implements the family of theory and algorithms called *confident learning*.

 ``cleanlab`` is:
 ----------------